-As at December 31, 2022, the carrying amount of the Group's E&E assets was approximately CAD235,044,000.
-Based on the impairment assessment, an impairment loss of CAD19,653,000 was recognised during the year ended December 31, 2022.
+As at December 31, 2023, the carrying amount of the Group's E&E assets was approximately CAD237,971,000.

 The management of the Company reviewed petroleum properties, which comprise different cash generating units ("CGUs"), for indicators of possible impairment or reversal of impairment by considering events or changes in circumstances.
 Such events and changes in circumstances included the economic impact on these CGUs resulting from fluctuation of crude oil prices, production costs and change in production and oil reserve volumes.